Bioconductor/Bioconda_testing/doc/TestPlan.md

   packages installed?
 Can this be controlled or remided with `R_LIBS_USER` or setting a location in `BiocManager::install(..., loc=...)`?

+* `conda install` a file or list to install multiple packages.

 * Run through 'Common Tests'.

 <a name="Dockers"></a>